 It is bad to leave your jet ski in the water for too long.
 Saltwater is especially bad for any metal part that can suffer from corrosion.
 This can occur In freshwater too, but at a slower rate.
-Aquatic growth will start to show up on the mechanical parts and hull falling below the waterline after only a few days.
+Aquatic growth will start to show up on the mechanical parts and hull below the waterline after only a few days.
+This can cause long term damage and will slow you down.

 When you’re out riding and drifting, friction from the water’s motion will help keep the ski free of corrosion and marine growth.
 But those issues aren’t the only problem with storing your ski in the water.
 Weather, corrosion, marine life and security are all concerns.